zramsay/eris-cli/docs/specs/variable_specification.md

 ## <a name="setVars"></a>Variable Types

 If you're using solidity then you will be familiar with variable types.
-Here is how eris:pm deals with variable types:
+Here is how the package manager deals with variable types:

 * `address` - addresses should be given according to the 40 character string **without** the leading `0x`
   * Example: 1040E6521541DAB4E7EE57F21226DD17CE9F0FB7